Aaron-Purchase/3DFM/README.md

 #Various useful code
 - 'rewind.py' to be used to bring gantry head back to starting point (no measurements).
-- 'xprojection1D_mapper.py' plot field along the x-axis (defined by you).

 #Future work
 - GUI